qmacro/qmacro.github.io/_posts/2020-03-24-code-at-home.markdown

 date: '2020-03-24 08:12:00'
 ---

-_This post provides information on the simple Code at Home initiative - what it is and what you need to join in._
+_This post provides information on the simple Code at Home initiative - what it is and what you need to join in.
+The canonical URL for this post is [bit.ly/code-at-home](https://bit.ly/code-at-home)_.

 Although it's super important for us to stay at home right now, it doesn't mean that we can't have some fun learning together online.
 If you have kids at home and want to give them a break from school work at the kitchen table, and they fancy learning a bit of programming for beginners, then this Code at Home idea might be helpful.